Skip to content

 }'

-Note how the token is passed in the last header (-H) as a (password) bearer.
+Note how the token is passed in the last header (-H).
+We have switched to cookie-based authentication so that the access token needs to be sent in the cookie (remember the semi-colon at the end!), rather than in the more typical Authentication header.
 The endpoint should return the desired output if the token is succesfully verified from the backend.